-The concept of clinical supervision is not new, having been well established for many years in a number of disciplines across the healthcare professions, including mental health and midwifery.
-However, clinicians are often unsure about what it is and how they might implement it for themselves.
+The concept of clinical supervision is not new, having been well established for many years in a number of disciplines across the healthcare professions, including mental health and midwifery – but clinicians are often unsure about the basics including what it is and how they might implement it for themselves.

 In the current climate of increasing financial that suffer, which ultimately impacts upon the quality of care and productivity of staff.
 Clinical supervision underpins the very essence of good care, and without it clinicians cannot develop their knowledge, skills and abilities.
 It should enhance existing education and learning programmes rather than replace them, and should not be seen as a quick fix.
 This article aims to provide the answers to the main questions about clinical supervision, and I would encourage every health care professional to embrace clinical supervision to support their continuing professional development.

 There are numerous definitions which help to put clinical supervision into context .

 The Department of Health (DH),5,6 in its document Making a Difference, recognised how activities such as clinical supervision needed to be developed, strengthened and integrated into the wider clinical governance programme, with clear links to annual appraisal and personal development planning.
 Clinical supervision should not be seen in isolation; it is an essential element of clinical governance and a journey of exploration and discovery which embodies professional and personal development, with the overall aim of enhancing clinical and professional practice.
 It enables practitioners to develop their skills and knowledge by actively reflecting on their everyday practice.
 It enables them to problem-solve rather than see challenges to practice as barriers, restricting creativity and innovation.
 More importantly it gets them talking about their practice, something there is often little time to do.